-IP-BISERIAL-VI-BA27 BLOCK DIAGRAM
+IP-BISERIAL-VI-USER BLOCK DIAGRAM

 IP-BiSerial-VI incorporates 24 differential pairs, each of which can be LVDS or RS485.
-For BA27, RS485 is implemented with 4 IO required for the primary interface.
+For the REF design, 4 IO are required for the primary interface.
 An additional 16 are used for a parallel port with 4 more spare IO.